Bijesse/curriculum2016/year1/units/unit1/projects/project1/README.md

 The project for this unit asks the student to create a webpage that includes text, a title, images and links.
 The students will push their project to GitHub and will finish the unit off with a three question unit challenge.

 ##Estimated Completion Time
 This project should take one 45 minute period to complete.
-Project may take less or more time depending on students' needs.
+Projects may take more or less time depending on students' needs.

 <br>